Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Blackheath, placing the area among the bottom 25% of areas assessed nationally

-Nationally, this is below average, reflecting the area's maturity and possible planning constraints.
-New development consists of 89.0% detached houses and 11.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count of 495 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Blackheath adding 52 residents by 2041, according to the latest AreaSearch quarterly estimate.
+New development in Blackheath consists of 89.0% detached houses and 11.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated count of 495 people per dwelling approval reflects its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Blackheath is projected to add 25 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development